lightningvapes/conky-ethereum-ticker-with-graph-chart/README.md

 		sudo apt-get install python gnuplot conky-all curl ethereum ./install-graph-and-ticker.sh

-		#BE SURE TO INSTALL VERDANA FONT FROM THE WEB!!!!!!

 		#For conky versions previous to 1.10:
 		mv ~/conky-ethereum-ticker-with-graph-chart-master/.conkyrc-pre1.10 ~/.conky/.conkyrc

 		#For conky 1.10 and later:
 		mv ~/conky-ethereum-ticker-with-graph-chart-master/.conkyrc-1.10+ ~/.conky/.conkyrc

-If the cloud-prices.sh doesn't work for whatever reason (relies on a computer of mine running a separate script), then use crontab -e in terminal and point instead to price-grabber.py.
-This will grab the most recent data, though for historical accuracy throughout the graph it's best if the computer runs 24/7.

 Depending on your installed version of conky, use one of the commands below to use the included .conkyrc files included.
 Or, simply append your current .conkyrc with the appropriate snippet.